Mahekbud/Mahekbud/README.md

 - ## 🚀 Projects
 Here are some of the projects I’m working on or have completed:

-- **[QuickBites Food Order System](https://github.com/Mahekbud/QuickBites_Food_Order_System_FastAPI)**: A backend system built with FastAPI for managing food orders.
-It integrates various tools like SQLAlchemy for database management and JWT for secure user authentication.
+- **[QuickBites Food Order System](https://github.com/Mahekbud/QuickBites_Food_Order_System_FastAPI)**: A robust backend system built with FastAPI for food order management.
+It supports order placement, real-time tracking, and integrates SQLAlchemy for database management and JWT for secure authentication, ensuring a smooth user experience from browsing to checkout.

-- **[TaskTracker Todo Project](https://github.com/Mahekbud/TaskTracker_Todo_Project_FastAPI)**: A simple and efficient Todo application developed with FastAPI.
-It allows users to create, update, and manage their tasks, providing a straightforward interface for task management.
+- **[TaskTracker Todo Project](https://github.com/Mahekbud/TaskTracker_Todo_Project_FastAPI)**: An advanced Todo application built with FastAPI.
+This project supports complex features such as task categorization, priority management, user collaboration, and real-time updates.
+It leverages sophisticated backend logic and database operations to offer a comprehensive task management experience.

-Feel free to explore these projects and see what I've been working on.
-If you have any questions or want to collaborate, don’t hesitate to reach out!